RHIT-CSSE/csse332/docs/zz_project.md

 The kernel has several log levels (`KERN_EMERG`, `KERN_ALERT`, `KERN_CRIT`, etc.), and depending on how you configure your logging levels, not all messages will be printed.
-For example, if I choose to print at the debug-level using `KERN_DEBUG`, the kernel will by default ignore those messages since it is not configure to print debug information when it is in release mode.
-In the project, we will mostly rely on info-level messages since we are writing a small light-weight module.
+For example, if I choose to print at the debug-level using `KERN_DEBUG`, the kernel will by default ignore those messages since it is not configured to print debug information when it is in release mode.
+In this project, we will mostly rely on info-level messages since we are writing a small light-weight module.
 However, be aware that if you use `printk` inside of a loop, the kernel might limit your printing to avoid blocking the kernel for I/O operations.